Ohel Theatre: History

 On a successful European tour in 1934, Ohel staged biblical and national plays.
 When the company returned to Palestine, it produced The Good Soldier Schweik (1935), one of its most successful offerings.
+In 1943 it premiered King Solomon and Shalmai the Cobbler, Nathan Alterman's Hebrew translation of a comedy by Sammy Gronemann, directed by the company's founder Moshe Halevy.
 In 1961, Ohel staged a comedy by Ephraim Kishon, Ha-Ketubbah ("The Marriage Contract"), which played for three seasons.

 Until 1958, Ohel was the official theatre of the Histadrut, the General Labor Federation.

 In 1964, under a new artistic director, Canadian-born Peter Frye, the company performed Ammekha by Scholem Aleichem, plays by Ionesco, Brecht, and young British playwrights.
 The theatre closed in 1969.